22 Proven Tools for Marketing Tech Stack 2021

 - Marketing automation with Dashly

 Why it’s useful: Acquiring leads isn’t the only task Dashly solves.
 It 100% fits the marketing ecosystem connecting its workflow with sales and support.
-Knowledge of the customers’ personal info and contacts turns cold lead into the start of the warm conversation via email, chat, messenger from one inbox.
+Knowledge of the customers’ personal info and contacts turns cold lead into the start of the warm conversation via email, chat, a messenger from one inbox.

 Use 100% potential of the customer’s data collected and stored in Dashly lead cards.